Cargo-Planner Docs

 Must be loaded in a single container

-Selected items with the same value for the specified property must be loaded in a single container,
+Selected items with the same value for the specified property must be loaded in a single container.
+For example, all items from the same shipment ID will be kept together.
+Useful when splitting a group across containers is not acceptable for operational or customer reasons.

 Must touch side